-Request for Leave of Absence for USMLE Step 1 (UK Track)
+Request for Leave of Absence for USMLE Step 1 (SXM Campus and UK Track)

 Please note that during the Step 1 ALOA, students are required to maintain communication and engagement with AUC.
-Students are required to meet with their assigned Step 1 Fellow on a regular basis (at least twice per month) and engage in a study plan to prepare for USMLE Step 1.
+Students are required to meet with their assigned Step 1 Fellow (as part of the Academy of Teaching and Learning (ATL)) on a regular basis (at least twice per month) and engage in a study plan to prepare for USMLE Step 1.
 Step 1 Fellows will advise students throughout the Step 1 ALOA and assess progress and readiness for USMLE Step 1.
-Failure to adhere to these requirements will result in a Code of Conduct violation which may result in withdrawal from the University or the rejection of an ECFMG

-Step 1 permit during the approval process.
+Failure to adhere to these requirements will result in a Code of Conduct violation which may result in withdrawal from the University or the rejection of an ECFMG Step 1 permit during the approval process.